 Winston-Salem’s culinary history is so rich, we serve it up one trail at a time…

-Winston-Salem’s Moravian Culinary Trail is a trio of virtual trails (which means you can start, stay or stop wherever you please!) that celebrates our deep Moravian food roots.
-Each “leg” of the trail serves up a hearty portion of our history, delectable, tried-and-true recipes and some of our favorite places to stop, sample, and savor these distinct (and delicious) Moravian dishes and delights.
+Winston-Salem’s Moravian Culinary Trail is a trio of virtual trails (which means you can start, stay or stop wherever you please!) that celebrate our deep Moravian food roots.
+Each “leg” of the trail serves up a hearty portion of our history, delectable, tried-and-true recipes, and some of our favorite places to sample and savor these distinct (and delicious) Moravian dishes and delights.